1967-2017 - 50th Anniversary of the Nova Scotia Human Rights Commission

 We recognize there is much to do.
 We continue to work to advance equity and dignity, foster positive and respectful relationships, and actively protect and promote the human rights of all Nova Scotians.
 As the Commission continues its work, we are making important investments in technology, such as those to develop elearning tools to address and prevent discrimination.
 For all Nova Scotians to prosper and flourish, an effort to promote respect for human rights and diversity is needed across all sectors and communities in our province.
 We are here to provide advice and guidance to all -- education and outreach continue to be a central part of our efforts.

-Please stay tuned with us throughout the year as we recognize the extraordinary accomplishments of Nova Scotians promoting human rights and as we reflect on how far we have come.
+Please stay tuned as we recognize the extraordinary accomplishments of Nova Scotians promoting human rights and as we reflect on how far we have come.
+You can follow us @NSHumanRights on Istagram and Twitter to receive our stories.
+We are also on Facebook: here.